astropy/astroplan/docs/tutorials/summer_triangle.rst

 2015-06-15 20:23:40.991 to 2015-06-16 05:47:36.466 Hawaii time.
 Depending on
 our observation goals, this window of time may be good enough for preliminary planning, or we may want to optimize our observational conditions.
-If the latter is the case, go on to Optimal Observation Time.
+If the latter is the case, go on to the Optimal Observation Time section (immediately below).

 :ref:`Return to Top <summer_triangle_tutorial>`